raoyongming/DynamicViT/README.md

 - torchvision>=0.8.1
 - timm==0.4.5

-Data preparation: Download and extract ImageNet images from http://image-net.org/.
+Data preparation: download and extract ImageNet images from http://image-net.org/.
 The directory structure should be

 ```
 │ILSVRC2012/